Codigo-io/docs/docs/guides/lender.md

 4. Approve loan allows the informal lender to approve a loan, when the loan is approved the funds will be transferred to the client’s wallet
 5. Pay loan will be used by the client to pay the lent money, every time a client makes a payment it will pay interest, and this interest will be the informal lender revenue.

-Copy and paste the following methods into your `cidl.yaml` file
+Copy and paste the following methods into your `main.cidl` file

 ```yaml
 methods: